A Survey of UAV Communication Networks: Roles, Power Sources, and Security: Security in UAV Communication

 \section{Security in UAV Communication}

-Recent researches focus on UAV communications and their widespread use in domains such as military, surveillance and public safety where secure and reliable communication is mandatory.
+Recent research focuses on UAV communications and their widespread use in domains such as military, surveillance, and public safety, where secure and reliable communication is necessary.
 UAVs face several communication threats such as eavesdropping, interference, spoofing, Man in the Middle Attack (MitM) and control hijacking.
-Many Commercial UAVs still lack encryption and identity authentication (authorized UAVs like pre-registered identifiers like UAV operator registration number only have access) and when interacting with other types of communication nodes (IoT, Cloud) attackers have a chance to exploit weaker spots in the communication links present between the UAV and other nodes in the network.
-Data transmission should satisfy core attributes such as Confidentiality, Integrity, authenticity, and availability (for critical communication links).
-UAV data security can be classified into the sensitivity levels such as- \begin{enumerate} \item Critical Control data that consists of telemetry and flight commands (highest priority and highest level of protection). \item Mission data comprising of mission specific data and instructions (requires confidentiality and integrity). \item Payload data from sensors, images, videos (level of security depends on the application). \item Operational Log data consisting of non real time data that requires basic security \cite{ref71}. \end{enumerate}
+Many commercial UAVs still lack encryption and identity authentication (authorized UAVs like pre-registered identifiers like UAV operator registration number only have access) and when interacting with other types of communication nodes (IoT, cloud), attackers have a chance to exploit weak spots in the communication links present between the UAVs and other nodes in the network.
+Data transmission should satisfy core attributes such as confidentiality, integrity, authenticity, and availability (for critical communication links).
+UAV data security can be classified into various sensitivity levels such as: \begin{enumerate} \item Critical Control data that consists of telemetry and flight commands (highest priority and highest level of protection); \item Mission data comprising mission specific data and instructions (requires confidentiality and integrity); \item Payload data from sensors, images, videos (level of security depends on the application); \item Operational log data consisting of non real time data that requires basic security \cite{ref71}. \end{enumerate}